bcgov/angular-scaffold/openshift/README.md

 1. Paste `angular-on-nginx-deploy` into form -> Create
 1. Change the `Name` to the name of your application
 1. Change the `Env TAG name` to the name of your application
+1. Change the `APPLICATION_DOMAIN` to the domain name you would like
 1. This should auto trigger a build

 Repeat these steps for each environment you have changing the `Env TAG name`.